-In Parts 1 and 2 of our Ovens blog series, we explored how your pizzeria concept drives oven selection and how physical space may limit or expand your oven possibilities.
+In previous articles we explored how your pizzeria concept drives oven selection and how physical space may limit or expand your oven possibilities.
 Now, let’s talk pizza!

 Using dough balls really brings out the best in a deck oven and the New York-style or hand-tossed pies you create:

 - Crust color combines a rich, brown underside with a lighter edge

 - Crust texture combines a crispy bottom with a satisfying, chewy pull

 - Crusts blister without burning and do not affect the cheese’s lightly baked color

 Brick or Wood-Fired Ovens

 Popular in upscale restaurants and with skilled chefs because of the high temperatures and fast baking speeds without using forced air, brick or wood-fired ovens are perfect for “gourmet” pies.

 The preferred fuel — wood or coal — dictates the flavor of the pizza.
 Wood provides a deep, smoky taste and coal a more neutral taste, similar to that of a barbecue grill.
 Choosing a specific wood, like mesquite, or using compressed bricks also impacts flavor.